davidcaron/pclpy/README.md

     - surface
     - tracking
     - visualization
-- Should also work soon
+- These should also work soon
     - ml
     - people
     - outofcore